 LDR BURST Trial

-The LDR BURST Trial aims to compare toxicities of LDR Brachytherapy and Stereotactic Body Radiotherapy (SBRT) treatment in men with low to intermediate risk prostate cancer.
-The randomised control trial will measure urological and bowel toxicity, erectile dysfunction, and quality of life, with men receiving a rectal spacer in both arms of the study.
-There are currently no published randomised control trial that is similar, but recruitment to compare LDR brachytherapy and SBRT at 5 fractions, without rectal spacers, have started internationally to determine similar outcomes.
+The LDR BURST Trial aims to compare the toxicities of LDR Brachytherapy and Stereotactic Body Radiation therapy (SBRT) in men with low to intermediate risk prostate cancer with a rectal spacer gel (Cambridge Groups 1-3).
+This randomised control trial will measure urological and bowel toxicity, erectile dysfunction, and quality of life, in men receiving a rectal spacer in both arms of the study.